LGUG2Z/awesome-komorebi/readme.md

 - [tacky-borders](https://github.com/lukeyou05/tacky-borders) - tacky-borders lets you customize the borders on Windows 10 and 11
 - [nezumi](https://github.com/donkee/nezumi) - another focus-follows-mouse app for Windows 11+; includes tray icon
 - [streamdeck-komorebi](https://github.com/kdeenanauth/streamdeck-komorebi) - displays Komorebi state information and optionally responds to key down events on the Elgato Stream Deck
+- [komorebi-loading](https://github.com/SuppliedOrange/komorebi-loading) - An electron app that starts komorebi and displays a cute loading screen while it does.

 ## Configurations